wray27/Environment-Sound-Classification/README.md

 ## Background

-This project was created in order to reproduce the results obtained from the sensors_paper.pdf (cite properly), the paper itself conatains a few inconsistencies but was used to successfully recreate the convolutional neural network (CNN).
+This project was created in order to reproduce the results obtained from the sensors_paper.pdf [1]. the paper itself conatains a few inconsistencies but was used to successfully recreate the convolutional neural network (CNN).

 The network classifies 10 different recorded sounds:
 * air_conditioner